Negative self-talk is a habit. It hurts our self-esteem.

 Don’t say “nobody” unless we have checked it with everyone.

 Instead of saying “nobody” and “no one”, try saying “not everyone”.
 Not everyone will love me.
 Not everyone will like my books.
 Not everyone will agree with my opinions.
 But that’s okay.
-Because everyone has different beliefs and in different points of their life.
+Because everyone has different beliefs and are at different points in their life.
 And even if we haven’t found a person who loves us for who we are, that doesn’t mean they don’t exist.

 - Nobody loves me.